Gus635/Document-Migration-Tool-Clio-APIv4/README.md

 1. Create an application in your Clio developer account
 2. Set the Website URL to `http://localhost:8888`
-3. Configure the Redirect URI to be `http://127.0.0.1:8888/callback`
+3. Configure the Redirect URI to be `https://app.clio.com/oauth/approval`
 4. Store your credentials securely using one of these methods:
    - Environment variables
    - `appsettings.json` (ensure it's in `.gitignore`)
    - User Secrets for development
    - DPAPI secure storage (implemented in `DpapiSecureStorage.cs`)

-> ⚠️ **Security Warning**: Never hardcode sensitive credentials in source code files.
+> ⚠️ **Security Warning**: Don't hardcode sensitive credentials in source code files.

 ## Running the Application